 Configures the size (in bytes) of the ASDP serial interface buffer.
 This represents the maximum block of data that can be received or transmitted in a single operation.
-The permitted values are between 100 and 2048 bytes.
-The default value is 2048 bytes.
-This parameter used together with the "interdigit-delay," is used as a limit to determine the quantity of data to store in the interface buffer when data is being received without interruptions i.e. without time between digits.
+Values are between 100 and 2048 bytes.
+Default is 2048 bytes.
+This parameter used together with the "interdigit-delay," is used as a limit to determine the quantity of data to store in the interface buffer when data is being continuously received i.e., without time between digits.

-'''

 ASDP-X Cfg>interface-buffer-size <Interface buffer size>

-'''